 Innovative Technology and Heat Pump Efficiency

 Today’s heat pumps are vastly different from the early models from the 1970s and ’80s.
-Innovative technology created by recent generations has played a big role in the transformation, effectiveness, popularity and energy efficiency of these heating and cooling systems.
+Innovative technology created by recent generations has played a big role in heating and cooling systems.

-Air source heat pumps that have typically been reserved as a heating and cooling option for homes in milder climates are working their way north!
-Innovative advances in heat pump technology have created a legitimate heating alternative for colder regions where temperatures drop to below freezing.4 Millennials who grew up in these colder areas may have rarely experienced heat from a heat pump because it wasn’t a comfortable option.
-However, today’s heat pumps are now being installed from Alaska to Florida.5
+Air source heat pumps that have typically reserved as a heating and cooling option for homes in milder climates are working their way north!
+Innovative advances in heat pump technology have created a legitimate heating alternative for colder regions.
+Millennials who grew up in these colder areas may have rarely experienced heat from a heat pump because it wasn’t a comfortable option.
+However, today’s heat pumps are from Alaska to Florida.

-Some models of heat pumps are now equipped with variable-speed or dual-speed motors on their indoor fans (blowers), outdoor fans, or both.
-“The variable-speed controls for these fans attempt to keep the air moving at a comfortable velocity, minimizing cool drafts and maximizing electrical savings.”6 Additional advancements, including refrigerant, advanced controls and additional mechanics that simplify installation, have also impacted the indoor comfort and energy costs associated with heat pumps.
+Some models of heat pumps have variable-speed or dual-speed motors on their indoor fans (blowers), outdoor fans, or both.
+“The variable-speed controls for these fans attempt to keep the air moving at a comfortable velocity, minimizing cool drafts and maximizing electrical savings.”
+Additional advancements have also impacted the indoor comfort and energy costs associated with heat pumps.

 The heat pumps of today are likely not the same as your parent’s heat pump!
 I